roctera-systems/boulder/README.md

 ## Why Boulder?

 Boulder was built to understand the internals of high-performance key-value stores from the ground up.
 Every line of code demonstrates:
-- Systems programming fundamentals in C++
+- Systems programming fundamentals in C/C++
 - Network protocol implementation
 - Memory management and optimization
 - Concurrent data structure design